 Do you remember? how that lantern turned into a magical one and spread the positivity to everyone.
 Actually Diwali is all about it, joy,happiness and love.
 Right ?

-Yesterday, I went to the grocery store for the remaining shopping.
+Yesterday, I went to the grocery store for the shopping of pending list .
 There was a huge rush more than usual, of course for Diwali preparation.

 I had a diwali shopping list with me.
 I was telling one by one item to the salesman over there.

-These people I tell you are so trained to market their products, that even if you have forgotten something to buy, they will remind you with a sweet smile, then with the same sweet tone they will make you buy 250gms more by giving some offer.
+These people are well trained to sell their products, that even if you have forgotten something to buy, they will remind you with a sweet smile.Then with the same sweet tone they will make you buy 250gms more by giving some offer.

 Anyways, so before leaving the shop I was just cross checking the items in my bag with my list.
 It was very heavy then.

 Finally, I got that feeling… like ready for war….
 Preparation of most awaited Diwali faral(snacks).